vmarcosp/flexbox-practicing/README.md

 # FlexBoxTemplate
-A simple template builded using FlexBox, only to practices
+A simple template builded using FlexBox, only to practice.